Mdround/kubernetes-on-cloud9/README.md

 ### IN THE CONSOLE ###

-- Create an AWS account (or use an existing acct with admin privileges).
+- Create an AWS account (or use an existing acct with 'AdministratorAccess' privileges).
-- Create a Cloud9 envt, name it (e.g. '**eksworkshop**'), and sticking with the defaults otherwise.
+- Create a Cloud9 envt, name it (e.g. `eksworkshop`), sticking with the defaults otherwise.
 - Create a new IAM role with Admin access, using the link: https://console.aws.amazon.com/iam/home#/roles$new?step=review&commonUseCase=EC2%2BEC2&selectedUseCase=EC2&policies=arn:aws:iam::aws:policy%2FAdministratorAccess
   - Confirm that '**AWS service**' and '**EC2**' are selected, then click '**Next**' to view permissions.